-One of my most frequently requested exams is the GED, so I have a great deal of experience tutoring for this test.
-I am qualified to tutor every section of the GED, and I focus on teaching the core math and verbal concepts tested, as well as proven test-taking strategies and time management skills that help students finish quickly and accurately.
+Over the past 4 years, I have tutored many students for the GED, with great results.
+I am now also tutoring students for the TASC, which has replaced the GED in NYS.
+I am qualified to tutor every section of the new GED and the TASC.
+I focus on teaching the core concepts tested, as well as proven test-taking strategies and time management skills that help students finish quickly and accurately.

 Geometry is my favorite math subject and I love not only helping struggling students succeed in geometry, but also instilling in them the same passion for the subject.
 I have over three years of experience tutoring geometry for elementary school through high school.
 The subjects I cover include area, perimeter, volume, surface area, lines and angles, polygons, triangles, circles, geometry proofs and logic, coordinate geometry, and trigonometry.

 I tutor for the entire GRE test, but most students come to me for help on the math section.
 I share with my students the GRE test-taking strategies I used to score in the 99th percentile, but I also focus on making sure the student has a solid foundation in the core math and English concepts tested.